 Cryo Cure can be wet trimmed or dry trimmed before Cryo Curing.
 You may prefer wet trimming during large runs because sugar leaves tend to act like hook and loop closures, which can make it more difficult to separate stacked buds.
 If you keep the sugar leaves on, arrange the cannabis in a uniform, single layer.

-What is the average moisture content of Cryo Cured flower?
+What is the average moisture content of Live Resin Flower?

-Cryo Cured flower falls between 8 percent and 12 percent moisture content.
+Cannabis that goes through the Cryo Cure process falls between 8 percent and 12 percent moisture content.

-What is the final active water content of Cryo Cured flower?
+What is the final active water content of Live Resin Flower?